Music of Sicily

-The Music of Sicily refers to music created by peoples from the isle of Sicily.
+The music of Sicily is created by peoples from the isle of Sicily.
 It was shaped by the island's history, from the island's great presence as part of Magna Grecia 2,500 years ago, through various historical incarnations as a part of the Roman Empire, then as an independent state as the Emirate of Sicily then as an integral part of the Kingdom of Sicily and later the Kingdom of the Two Sicilies, and, finally, as an autonomous region of the modern nation state of Italy.